Patrick-W-McMahon/military-knowledge-online/static/content/security.md

 3. **Data Breach Reporting:** MKO is committed to promptly reporting any data breaches or unauthorized access incidents to the relevant authorities.
 We will also inform the brigade of the source of the breach, enabling appropriate actions to be taken.

+4. **Form Submission:** The MKO web application may include forms for user interaction.
+It is important to note that any data provided in these forms must not include Personally Identifiable Information (PII) or any data that is not categorized as unclassified.
+Users are responsible for ensuring that the information they submit through forms does not violate this policy.

 ## SKIF and Data Classification:
 1. The MKO web application follows all requirements to run in a Secure Knowledge and Information Fusion (SKIF) environment.